bonbons0220/Sortablz/README.md

 # Sortablz

-Sortablz is a plugin that adds the functionality of dynamically sorting elements on a WordPress page.
+Sortablz is a plugin that adds the functionality of dynamically sorting elements to a WordPress page.

 ## Plugin Features
+Sortablz is a jQuery based plugin that uses the shortcode [SORTABLZ] to load on only the page you want items sorted.
+Put the Shortcode anywhere on a WordPress page or post, and the javascript component will load after the page.

+After the page loads, the plugin initially scans the page for sortable items (generally divs) and sort-by data about how to sort them.
+It determines which toggle is checked and sorts them.
+The plugin does not scan the page again, it saves sorting and sort-by data and simply re-orders them when a toggle is clicked.

+### Example
+View a demo on Fiddle.

-## Professional Support
+## Support
+Email bonnie@zendgame.com with questions or comments.
+Code on github:

 ##License
     This program is free software; you can redistribute it and/or modify